patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 1. Docker compose will copy raw data [data/uncleaned.csv](./data/uncleaned_data.csv), and [setup.sql](./setup.sql) to source postgres database container to mockup data source as DBMS.
 With the `setup.sql` as an entrypoint of the container, source postgres db will initiate table and load data into in.
 All the execution steps defined in [postgres.Dockerfile](./postgres.Dockerfile)
 2. Docker compose will copy [target.sql](./target.sql) to target postgres database container to mockup target database as DBMS.
 With the *target.sql* as an entrypoint of the container, target postgres db will initiate empty table waiting for ETL processes.
 All the execution steps defined in [postgres-target.Dockerfile](./postgres-target.Dockerfile)
 3. Docker compose will do the following:
     1. Mount Volume of credentials (GCP-ADC, AWS, and Kaggle) to airflow scheduler and webserver containers.
-And it also mount necessary components for airflow such as `logs` folder, [src/config/variables.json](./src/config/variables-masked.json), and [src/config/connections.json](./src/config/connections.json) which will be clarified more on Topic 2: *Setting up Cloud Infrastructure and Authentication*
+And it also mount necessary components for airflow such as `logs` folder, [src/config/variables.json](./src/config/variables-masked.json), and [src/config/connections.json](./src/config/connections.json) which will be clarified more on Topic [*2.1.3 Setting up Airflow Connections and Variables*](#213-setting-up-airflow-connections-and-variables)
-    2. Mount [airflow-entrypoint.sh](./airflow-entrypoint.sh) to airflow scheduler and webserver containers and use it as entrypoint to import  mounted [variables.json](./src/config/variables-masked.json) and [](./src/config/connections.json) in runtime at first start.
-The step that related to authentication also will be explained in Topic 2.
+    2. Mount [airflow-entrypoint.sh](./airflow-entrypoint.sh) to airflow scheduler and webserver containers and use it as entrypoint to import  mounted [variables.json](./src/config/variables-masked.json) and [connections.json](./src/config/connections.json) at runtime when first start.
+The step that related to authentication also will be explained in Topic [*2.1.4 Airflow Entrypoint*](#214-airflow-entrypoint).
     3. Use [airflow.properties](./airflow.properties) to configure Airflow Containers' environment variables (act as `.env` file in airflow containers)
     4. install airflow python dependencies specified in [requirements.txt](./requirements.txt) executed by [airflow.Dockerfile](./airflow.Dockerfile).
 Setting up gcloud also will be explained in Topic 2.